-Warren, aged 53, from North London knew he ‘didn’t drink like normal people’, from an early age.
+Warren, aged 53, from North London knew he ‘didn’t drink like normal people’ from an early age.
 Growing up in a physically abusive household, he drank to escape the memories of humiliation and brutality.
-As a teenager, with his spirit crushed he found that alcohol could help him with his extreme shyness, especially around women.
-It gave him the temporary self-esteem and confidence he didn’t posses.
+As a teenager, with his spirit crushed, he found that alcohol could help him with his extreme shyness, especially around women.
+It gave him the temporary self-esteem and confidence he didn’t possess.
 He drank for 25 years and at the end of his drinking he found himself on a park bench.
 Homeless and an itinerant drunk, he begged, borrowed and stole to fund his habit.

 At the end of his tether, Warren in desperation attended his first 12 step meeting.
-Throwing himself into the programme he went to a meeting everyday for the first four years.
-Warren is now a man with a faith.
-Active in the Buddhist community he is married and a father to stepson James.
+Throwing himself into the programme, he went to a meeting everyday for the first four years.
+Now a man with a faith, Warren is active in the Buddhist community and is married and a father to stepson James.
 He is also an enthusiastic comedian on the stand up circuit.

 “As a sober man today my life is fantastic, every aspect of my life has improved.
 I quite literally have a life beyond my wildest dreams.
 I never dreamt I’d have these wonderful conditions I have today.
 It’s changed in every single way, its changed materially, even on a very base level, the shoes I put on my feet, the shirt I put on my back, the roof over my head, the food I put in my belly.
 I can do all these things today.
 I have integrity and that is the greatest gift, it’s what I always wanted, my life has changed in wonderful ways.”

 Warren was 13 years sober at the time of filming.